HD 43197 b

 HD 43197 b is an extrasolar planet which orbits the G-type main sequence or subgiant star HD 43197, located approximately 204 light years away in the constellation Canis Major.
 This planet has a minimum mass 55% that of Jupiter and takes 0.85 years to orbit the star at a semimajor axis of 0.882 AU.
-Its has a high eccentricity of 0.74, but its inclination is not known.
+It has a high eccentricity of 0.74, but its inclination is not known.
 This planet was detected by HARPS on October 19, 2009, together with 29 other planets.